In this installment of CompacTED, we will explore the nature of options, decision-making and initiative…

-Dan Ariely, behavioral economist and author of Predictably Irrational, explains how our decisions are often guided by factors that we are not aware of.
-He starts off by revealing certain optical illusions, through which our brain is tricked in seeing things that are not there.
+He starts off by revealing certain optical illusions, through which our brain is tricked in seeing things that aren’t there.
 Then he expands on the subject by applying the illusion to other parts of life, including financial, professional and romantic decisions.

 In a nutshell, Ariely shows that whatever we do is influenced by the way the situation is set up.
-When faced with a choice, for example, people will often opt for the least complex one, especially when they have no strong opinion on the matter.
-Go simple, in other words, seems to be the answer, especially in a world inundated with information.
+When faced with a choice, for example, people tend to go for the least complex one, especially when they have no strong opinion on the matter.
+Go simple, in other words, is the answer, especially in a world inundated with information.

-Going simple seems to also work when people are well-versed in a topic.
-Doctors faced with a variety of choices statistically tend to choose the simplest one available.
+Going simple also works when people are well-versed in a topic.
+Doctors faced with a variety of choices statistically tend to choose the simplest available.

 Then there’s the choice that no one wants, the third choice, which helps people make up their minds.
-In simple terms, when faced with three options, one of which makes no sense compared to the other two, people tend to choose differently than when faced with only two reasonable options.
+In basic terms, when faced with three options, one of which makes no sense compared to the other two, people are likely to make a different choice than when faced with two reasonable options only.
 The reason is that the ugly duckling of the three options brings out the beauty in the remaining two, making one of them the obvious choice.

-Ariely’s talk is extremely enlightening, albeit disconcerting at times.
-It reveals how we are not in control of our choices as much as we think.
-We are in fact subject to numerous factors, too many for comfort.
-The variables we are continually faced with in everyday life are too influential and deterministic.
+Ariely’s talk is enlightening, albeit disconcerting.
+It reveals how we’re not in control of our choices as much as we think.
+We’re subject to numerous factors, too many for comfort.
+The variables we’re faced with in everyday life are too influential and deterministic.
 The choice to do something may seem ours, but the impulse behind it is driven by the setup.

 Some may call this a fascinating rather than a disconcerting insight.
 The spice of life.
 I mean, wouldn’t our existence be droll without an element of variation edging us on, forcing us to act and react differently to seemingly similar circumstances?